cloud-on-prem/wingman/docs/ARCHITECTURE.md

     *   It locates the `goosed` executable (likely bundled or found in the Goose Desktop installation).
     *   It spawns `goosed` as a child process, passing configuration like the working directory and the secret key (e.g., via command-line flag or environment variable).
     *   Once the process confirms it's running and listening on a port, the `ServerManager` creates an `ApiClient` configured with the port and secret key.
+    *   It checks server health via `/status` endpoint.
+    *   It configures the agent by:
+        *   Fetching available versions from `/agent/versions`
+        *   Creating the agent with appropriate provider and model via `/agent`
+        *   Adding extensions like the "developer" extension via `/extensions/add`
     *   The status is updated to `RUNNING` and propagated to the Chat Webview.
 3.  **Stopping:**
     *   The `stop` method (triggered by command or extension deactivation) sends a termination signal to the `goosed` process.